MakeBelieveInc/git-101/README.md

     - keeps all this feature's commits consecutive once they're back in master
     - optional: squash commits with `rebase -i`
   7. Merge branch back into master

-2. Ease of moving back and forth through time leads to microversioning, which leads to being able to choose any point in history and promote it to UAT/Production, which leads to continuous deployment
+Ease of moving back and forth through time leads to microversioning, which leads to being able to choose any point in history and promote it to UAT/Production, which leads to continuous deployment

-### Part 3: Real-world demo
+## Part 3: Detailed workflow

-1. Workflow - Detailed (happy path)
+##Demo: Detailed happy-path (c9.io + GitHub)
+  1. Show original repo on GitHub
-  1. Fork: upstream/master => origin/master (origin takes the place of a Develop branch)
+  2. Fork: upstream/master => origin/master (origin takes the place of a Develop branch)
-  2. Clone: origin/master => local/master
+  3. Clone: origin/master => local/master
     - or init, remote add, pull
-  3. Remote
+  4. Remote
       1. `git remote -v`
       2. `git remote --add upstream [url]`
       3. `git remote -v`
       4. Show that we now have origin and upstream remotes, explain difference
-  4. Branch: local/master => local/task123
+  5. Branch: local/master => local/task123
     - `git checkout -b task123`
-  5. Make changes: local/task123
+  6. Make changes: local/task123
     1. Edit an existing file
     2. Add a new file and explain `git add`
   7. Commit: local/task123